Paskul/ROS2slamChange/README.md

 $ colcon build --packages-select map_listener --symlink-install
 ```

-`symlink-install` allows us to make python script changes without rebuilding, but for good practice, rebuild the package (likely the same way) after making any other package changes.
-Rebuilding has to occur after any changes made with `slam_toolbox` even if only script changes have been made, as there are internal compiled dependencies.
-To correctly view output of the occuapcny grid in our sample starter code, we can run (while `slam_toolbox` is correctly running), in a new terminal:
+`symlink-install` allows us to make Python script changes without rebuilding, but for good practice, rebuild the package (likely the same way) after making any other package changes.
+Rebuilding has to occur after any changes made with `slam_toolbox` even if only script changes have been made, as there are internally compiled dependencies.
+To correctly view the output of the occupancy grid in our sample starter code, we can run (while `slam_toolbox` is correctly running), in a new terminal:

 ```bash
 $ source ~/ros2_ws/install/setup.bash